-It’s about time we talked about chickweed for dogs.
-Also known as Stellaria media, chickweed is an annual flowering plant in the carnation family.
 Native to Europe, chickweed can also be found in parts of North America and has several applications for humans and animals.

 Chickweed is commonly found in gardens and fields.
 It grows as ground cover and is an annual plant known for its slender stems.
 It features oval leaves and hair on just one side of the stem, with small white flowers.
 Stellaria media is an edible plant and many people use it as part of a salad.
 There are also folk medicine remedies associated with chickweed.

-In the case of our four-legged friends, chickweed for dogs provides some interesting applications.
+In the case of our four-legged friends, using chickweed for dogs provides some interesting applications.
 To start with, chickweed contains amounts of calcium, ascorbic acid, beta carotene, flavonoids, potassium, niacin, magnesium, and zinc among other goodies.
 This concentration of medicinal and herbal properties makes it a versatile and safe option for dogs.

-What are the health benefits of chickweed?
+What are the health and nutritional benefits of chickweed?

-Chickweed for dogs has several potential applications because of its high concentration of health properties.
+This herb has several potential applications because of its high concentration of health properties.
 It can be used to treat anything from constipation to itchiness and it can be made into everything from a tea to a salve.

 - Quick relief for Hot Spots & Skin Irritation: Chickweed has calming properties that make it an effective remedy for burns and skin irritations.
 A poultice using chickweed can help soothe your dog’s skin and deliver quick relief for hot spots.
 The poultice can be made by chopping fresh chickweed and applying it directly to the problem area.
 You can also wrap the chickweed in clean gauze if that is your preference.
 The chickweed poultice can be made using the leaves, flowers and stems.
 Due to the cooling properties of this herb, it makes an excellent alternative to calendula in the summer.